yeongu-dev/RNGclick/README.md

 **Features**:
-- Uses the cryptographically secure random number generator on your OS
+- Uses the random number generator on your OS
 - Option to generate random integers from 0-99, or 1-100
 - Option to switch green = high roll, red = low roll colour spectrum to green = low roll, red = high roll
 - Option to increase/decrease the font size